DerAlbertCom/xUnit.ReSharper.Naming/readme.txt

 xUnit.NET Test and xUnit.NET BDD Extensions Specifications

-Simply copy the Assembly to your ReSharper PlugIn Folder, don't forget to create a folder named xUnitNaming in that.
+Simply copy the Assemblies  to your ReSharper PlugIn Folder, don't forget to create a folder named xUnitNaming in that.

+ - xUnit.ReSharper.Naming.dll
+ - xunit.dll

 ReSharper-PlugIn Folder
 -----------------------